connor-prinster/Java-Programs/java-badge-training/javaBadge.md

         * no memory is given back to operating system, but the memory is allocated for further use by the program
         * this is cheaper because it's easier to create an object than firmly delete them

-* Describe how the basic data types are represented in memory (boolean, int, long, String, array of ints, array of objects, class w/ fields)
+* ~~Describe how the basic data types are represented in memory (boolean, int, long, String, array of ints, array of objects, class w/ fields)~~
+    * Boolean: single bit, 1 or 0
+    * Byte: 8 bits
+    * Char: 16 bits
+    * short: 16 bits
+    * int: 32 bits
+    * long: 64 bits
+    * float: 32 bits
+    * double: 64 bits
+    * String: held in *Java String Pool*.
+Will only store a single copy of each variable (will search to see if there is an equivalent string elsewhere)
+    * Int Arrays: array of pointers
+    * Object Arrays: array of pointers to objects
+    * Class w/ Fields:

 * Write an application to find out how many total characters can be held in a list of strings before you run out of memory